-In a large mixing bowl, combine the flour and water.
-Loosely place some plastic wrap on the bowl and let the mixture sit undisturbed at room temperature for 4-5 days (the longer it ferments, the deeper the flavor).
+In a large mixing bowl, combine the flour and water (and yeast if you're using it).
+Loosely place some plastic wrap on the bowl (it needs some air circulation, you just want to keep any critters out) and let the mixture sit undisturbed at room temperature for 4-5 days (the longer it ferments, the deeper the flavor).
 (Depending on what kind of flour you're using, you may need to add a little more water if the mixture is becoming dry.)
 The mixture will be fizzy, the color will be very dark and, depending on the humidity, a layer of yeast will have formed on the top.
 This is normal.
 Pour off the yeast/mold and as much of the liquid as possible.
 A clay-like batter will remain.
 Give it a good stir.

 In a small saucepan, bring 1 cup of water to a boil.
 Stir in 1/2 cup of the injera batter, whisking constantly until it is thickened.
 This will happen pretty quickly.
 Then stir the cooked/thickened batter back into the original fermented batter.
 Add some water to the batter to thin it out to the consistency of crepe batter.
 I added about 2/3 cup water but this will vary from batch to batch.
 The batter will have a sweet-soured nutty smell.